Best strategies against virus: Track, isolate, communicate

 It has mostly worked.
 But newly confirmed clusters show one dinner, one boxing match or one religious gathering can undo weeks of work.

-Initially, Germany was thought to have done relatively well at slowing the spread, but infections there have jumped to 9,360.
+Initially, Germany was thought to have done relatively well at slowing the spread, but infections there have jumped to around 12,000.

 In South Korea, where more than 270,000 people have been tested, newly discovered cases are dropping sharply, but clusters are still popping up, at a call center, at a church where worshipers shared a spray bottle of salt water to “disinfect” each other.